ivanovlk/PallyPowerTW/README.md

 ## Additional info -> https://github.com/ivanovlk/PallyPowerTW/wiki/PallyPowerTW-Addon-Wiki

 ### Whats new:
+- Allow assignments of seals for each paladin.
+Very usefull for boss fights
 - GB is not allowed on pets if pets and warriors has different blessings assigned
 - If Warriors and pets have same assignment -> mark both of them as blessed when using GB
 - Update tank assignment in pfUI ( if available )